 There is also another group of people who I think are often unjustly obscure – those local campaigners who are often at the heart of their local community and local party, delivering liberalism and helping others, but as their stage is a local one they are often unacknowledged in the wider party.

-Today it is the turn of Camden councillor Flick Rea.
+Today it is the turn of Camden councillor, former party staffer and Margaret Thatcher impersonator, Flick Rea.

 “I can’t stop a war but I can get your dustbins emptied.”
 That sort of cheerful understanding of the limit – and also the power – of local political activity has been a hallmark of Flick Rea’s political career.
 Always good for a chat about wider issues and impressively effective at getting the small things done in her ward which foolish people belittle and wise people cherish for their cumulative impact on people’s lives.